kopytjuk/kopytjuk.github.io/content/posts/solar-panel-analysis/index.md

 ![actual-energy-yield-extraction](./actual-energy-yield-extraction.png)

-First we load the segmentation bitmaps (first image), apply a threshold (second image) and check if the pixels above the threshold are within the buildin outline.
+First we load the segmentation bitmaps (first image), apply a threshold (second image) and check if the pixels above the threshold are within the building outline.
 The resulting mask $M_s$ (third image) is used together with energy yield bitmap to select relevant pixels from the energy yield bitmap (last image).

 ```python